YMCA of Greater Toronto

-The YMCA of Greater Toronto is a charity organization working on social issues in the Greater Toronto Area (GTA).

-In October 2008, and again in 2009, YMCA of Greater Toronto in Canada was named one of Greater Toronto's Top Employers by Mediacorp Canada Inc.
+The YMCA of Greater Toronto is a charity organization working on social issues in the Greater Toronto Area.
+In 2008 and 2009, YMCA of Greater Toronto in Canada was named one of Greater Toronto's Top Employers by Mediacorp Canada Inc.

+History

+J. Howard Crocker served as the physical education director from 1899 to 1908, and led efforts to establish the YMCA Athletic League in 1904, which organized and promoted sport between YMCA associations.

+David Griffin represented the Toronto Central YMCA in competing at the 1930 British Empire Games.

 YMCA Peace Medal

 The YMCA Peace Medal program recognizes individuals who are dedicated to building peace within their local community or other communities around the world.
 The YMCA of Greater Toronto presents the peace medals to individuals each year during YMCA Peace Week.

-In 2018, the first-ever President's Peace Medal was presented to professional basketball executive Masai Ujiri.
+In 2018, the first President's Peace Medal was presented to professional basketball executive Masai Ujiri.